43e législature, 1re session

 As you stated and as has been stated now by experts, they want to see where this government is going.
 We don’t want to over-promise and under-deliver.
 If we rely on some of the speeches we heard from the government members, it was as if cyber security, cyber issues and cyber attacks might cease to exist simply by passing the legislation.

 Ultimately, we have a regulatory framework without the regulations, without the kind of prescriptive details we’re seeing at the federal level and what we’re seeing in the EU.
 We’re seeing experts saying, “Look, with more details, we appreciate what the others are doing,” and they’re saying to Ontario, “Let’s follow in line.
-Let’s look what at other jurisdictions are doing.”
+Let’s look at what other jurisdictions are doing.”
 It’s always important to tell the people what you want to do so they can make the best judgments.

 The Acting Speaker (Mme Lucille Collard): Next question.